Content Anonymization for Privacy in Long-form Audio: Experiments

 \subsection{Attack models}

-For the voice attack, we utilize the WavLM-Base for speaker verification\footnote{\url{https://huggingface.co/microsoft/wavlm-base-sv}} model to extract speaker embeddings.
-The content attack uses Learning Universal Authorship Representations (\textsc{LUAR}),\footnote{\url{https://huggingface.co/rrivera1849/LUAR-MUD}} a top performing authorship attribution model trained on a large dataset of conversational Reddit comments~\cite{khan2021} that employs more invariant stylistic features to identify authors~\cite{rivera-soto2021}.
+For the voice attack, we utilize the WavLM-Base for speaker verification model\footnote{ {\url{https://huggingface.co/microsoft/wavlm-base-sv}}} to extract speaker embeddings.
+For the content attack, we introduce Sentence LUAR (\textsc{SLUAR}\footnote{ {\url{https://huggingface.co/noandrews/sluar}}}), which follows the Learning Universal Authorship Representations (\textsc{LUAR}) recipe~\cite{rivera-soto2021}, a top performing authorship attribution model trained on a large Reddit dataset~\cite{khan2021} that employs more invariant stylistic features to identify authors, except we preprocess input documents into sentences to reduce the distribution shift to speech transcript utterances.